Niki Li is a Chinese designer, artist and musician who works primarily in graphic arts.

 While finishing up her undergrad education in fashion design, Li won several international design awards such as the landing of Finalist of 2014 World of Wearable Art held in New Zealand.
 She also worked as a fashion designer for several well-known brands such as Uniqlo and the Dutch fashion retail giant C&A.

 Being a singer/songwriter in her spare time, Niki plays the violin and guitar, and composes her own music.
 With her original songs, she became a finalist in the nationwide music talent show “Super Girls” (Chinese edition of “American Idol”) in 2011.
 Niki is experienced in performing at different venues and events.

 Niki believes that different forms of art are connected in nature, and can complement one another.
-She is constantly working on combining art, music and design in an innovative and inspiring way.
+She is constantly working on combining art, music and design in her unique way.